 |VRAM||4 GB GDDR5|

 Well, the GTX 1650 provides a substantial performance boost compared to the previous-generation GTX 1050 and 1050 Ti, so it’s a definite step-up from the budget Pascal GPUs of yesteryear.

 That said, the GTX 1650 is a decent budget card in its own right, but it doesn’t exist in a vacuum.
-Considering its current pricing and the competition, we just can’t recommend it to anyone as a first choice.
-Which brings us to our next point…
+Considering its current pricing and the competition, we just can’t recommend it to anyone as a first choice, which brings us to our next point.

 Value – Nvidia GTX 1650 vs AMD Radeon RX 570

 The primary competitor of the GTX 1650 is the Radeon RX 570, a Polaris-based AMD card that simply blows it out of the water on nearly all fronts.
-It offers better performance and there are both 4 GB and 8 GB variants of this GPU.
+It offers better performance, and there are both 4 GB and 8 GB variants of this GPU.

 Of course, the RX 570 is not a perfect GPU either, as it is roughly twice as power hungry as the GTX 1650, which is due to the dated 14nm Polaris architecture.
-Even so, most gamers will agree that the performance and the overall value offered by the RX 570 more than make up for its extra power consumption.
+Even so, most gamers will agree that the performance and the overall value offered by the RX 570 make up for its extra power consumption.